Yinghao-Li/CHMM-ALT/README.md

 Please check `requirement.txt` for the package dependency requirement.
 The data construction program may need the specified versions of `spaCy` and `AllenNLP`.
 The model training program should be compatible with any package version.

+[5/21/2022] Made the submodule "seqlbtoolkit" an external package that should be install with `pip`.

 **Note**: This repo contains submodules.
 Cloning this repo does not automatically clone any files in the submodule folder.